 Best Ellipticals Under $2,000

-Luxury features and light commercial performance are hallmarks of the best home ellipticals under $2,000.
-Suitable for almost any trainee, these fitness machines accommodate all ability levels and have high-end electronics for training guidance and entertainment.
+Luxury features and light commercial performance are hallmarks of the best ellipticals under $2,000.
+Suitable for almost any trainee, these fitness machines accommodate all ability levels and have high-end electronics for workout guidance and entertainment.
 Below we show three top recommendations in this price class.
-We also list other ellipticals under $2,000 and share some common specs for this price category.
+We also list other ellipticals under $2,000 and explain what to expect in the $1500 to $1999 price range.

 Three Best Ellipticals Under $2,000

 Quite a lineup!
-The following cross-trainers are stars in a top class.
-Adjustable, durable and feature-rich, these high quality elliptical machines are ideal for multiple users and can deliver long term value to any home workout room.
+The following elliptical cross trainers are stars in a top class.
+Adjustable, durable and feature-rich, these high quality machines are ideal for multiple users or a dedicated trainee.
+They can deliver long-term value to any home workout room.

 Buying Guide to Elliptical Trainers Under $2,000

-The best elliptical under $2,000 can serve a household trouble-free for many years.
-Ellipticals in this class feature heavy drives, steel frames, sealed bearings and other elements of durable design.
-Here are some specific guidelines.
+The best elliptical cross trainer under $2,000 can serve a household trouble-free for many years.
+Ellipticals in this class feature heavy drives, steel frames, sealed bearings and other features for durability.
+Here are some guidelines.

 Maximum User Weight: The best ellipticals in this price class have user weight capacities of at least 300 pounds.
 Some have 400-pound weight capacities just like popular health club versions.
-These machines also have heavier than average drives that can support smooth motion for trainees of any size.
+These fitness machines also have heavier than average drives to support smooth motion for a wide range of users.

-Warranty: An elliptical machine's warranty package is an excellent indicator of its durability.
-The best elliptical trainers priced from $1,500 to $1,999 tend to have at least five-year parts warranties and two-year labor warranties.
-The electronics are generally under warranty too, whereas with cheaper ellipticals the customers are responsible for electronics replacement fees.
+Warranty: An elliptical machine's warranty package is an excellent indicator of durability.
+The best elliptical trainers priced from $1500 to $1999 tend to have at least five-year parts warranties and two-year labor warranties.
+Electronics are generally under warranty too, whereas with cheaper ellipticals you’d be responsible for electronics replacement costs.

 Best Ellipticals Under $2,000